 Since the commission is taken from the sale price of the home there is a common belief that the seller pays the full cost.
 However, realtor commissions are factored into the sale price of a home.
 This drives up the price that the buyer must pay for the home.
 In this way, buyers indirectly pay for realtor fees even if it is the seller who signs the check.

 Since most realtors collect a 6% commission, their compensation rises and falls with the price of real estate.
 As you are probably aware real estate prices have been rising dramatically over the past 10 years in Middle Tennessee.
 The hotter the market, the more you pay in realtor fees.

-If you bought a house in Nashville in 2012 you would have paid about $10,000 in realtor commissions.
+If you bought a house in Nashville in 2012 you would have paid about $10,000 in realtor commissions on average.
 If you sold that same house today, you would pay nearly $21,000 in realtor commissions.
 The realtor does the same amount of work on the deal today as they did in 2012, but they collect over twice the commission.

 If you are happy paying that amount of commission when you buy or sell a house, then read no further.
 If you want to discover an easy way to save thousands of dollars in realtor commissions, keep reading.